Skip to main content

 Property insurance rates declined 3%.

-• International and wholesale insurers continued to contribute to competition, resulting in generally improved renewal outcomes for clients in local, regional, and global programs.
+• The involvement of international and wholesale markets has contributed to the competitive environment, leading to generally improved outcomes for clients across local, regional, and global insurance programs.

-• Clients showed increased interest in non-traditional risk transfer solutions, such as parametric insurance and captives.
+• Clients actively reviewed deductibles and self-insurance options, resulting in a growing interest in alternative risk transfer solutions, such as parametric insurance and captive insurance.

 Asia casualty